bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/node-guide.md.md

 Following is the syntax to create a Buffer from a given string and optionally encoding type −

-var buf = new Buffer(“Simply Easy Learning”, “utf-8”);
+var buf = new Buffer("Simply Easy Learning”, "utf-8”);

-Though “utf8” is the default encoding, you can use any of the following encodings “ascii”, “utf8”, “utf16le”, “ucs2”, “base64” or “hex”.
+Though "utf8” is the default encoding, you can use any of the following encodings "ascii”, "utf8”, "utf16le”, "ucs2”, "base64” or "hex”.

 Writing to Buffers
 ------------------